 The dissolution of the Soviet Union was led by nationalists forces.
 The developments in Eastern Europe helped stimulate the desire for independence.
 It is no accident that this movement was led by the neighboring Baltics.
 Here Stalin had persued a policy of Russification.
 The Baltics struggled to leave the Soviet Union just at the time that the three nationalities (Lithuania, Latvia, and Estonia) still represented a majority in the population.
 It was a question as to whether Gorbachev could controlled the conservative forces.
 The failure of the coup against him (August 1991) left the conservative forces so weakened that a peaceful breakup was possible.
 The Soviet Union officially disolved (January 1, 1992).
 Despite the vast military power of the Russian Federation, the dissolution took place without the viloence that occurred in Yugoslavia and other counties that went through a similar breakup.
 This was perhaps because at this rare momment in Russian history, a democratically elected government controlled the Russian Federation.
 Russian President Boris Yeltsin let the other 14 Soviet republics seceed peacefully from the Soviet Union.
 Yeltsin and the Russian parliament had won arguably the most democratic election ever held in Russia.
 Yeltsin defeated both Gorbachev's reforming Communists and the conservative Communists suuporting the old system.

 The 16 Soviet republics have taken very different paths.
 The three Baltic republics have emerged as democratic states rapidly integrating themselves into western institutions like NATO and the European Community.
 Russia the heart and soul of the Soviet Union is still struggling with democracy, but the new Russia is evolving into a society very different than Soviet totalitarianism.
 Some republics have done less well.
 Belarus appears to be rejecting democracy.
 The Ukraine's performance has been disappointing.
 Turkmenistan appears to be evolving into a virtual Stalinist state.
+Quite a number of Americans and Europeans decided to leave their countries and live in the worker's pradice.
+Many of these indivisuals unfamilar with the NKVD disappeard into the Gulag.
+Most lived ungappy lives and ecentually decided that they wanyed back into their native countrie.
+We have some infomtion on the American defectors.
+This whole process continued even when information on conditions in the Soviet Union was commonn knowledge.
+And it has not ended with the demise of the Soviet Union as the travails of Edward Snowden has shown.

 King, David.
 The Commisar Vanishes (2005).
 This fascinating book comapres the successive versions of official Soviet photographds as officials who fell out of favor with Stalin were airbrushed out of history while in real life they were shot or disappeared into the Gulag.